mainmatter/mainmatter.com/src/calendar/2023-05-08-magdeburger-developer-days.md

 color: aqua
 ---

-Magdeburger Developer Days is a 3-day developer & community conference in Magdeburg.
+Magdeburger Developer Days is a 3-day software engineering conference in Magdeburg.
 This year, Mainmatter Founder Marco Otte-Witte will talk about Continuous Deployment Workflows.
 In his talk, he will present main advantages compared to classical processes, explain the essential components of such a